 Most pet owners take their dogs to the vet for vaccinations and to get their yearly exam.
-Although some dogs leave the office and never have issues or problems with the vaccinations, some dogs receive an injection and experience a variety of side effects.
-The typical dog vaccines include rabies, adenovirus, distemper, hepatitis, parvovirus, corona and the Para influenza.
+Although some dogs leave the office and never have issues or problems with the vaccinations, some dogs receive an injection and experience a variety of side effects, such as your dog being lethargic after shots.
+Most side effects are mild and should subside within 24 hours.
+The typical dog vaccines include rabies, adenovirus, distemper, hepatitis, parvovirus, corona and parainfluenza.

 It's normal to feel pain at the site of the injection.
 It may even form a small lump that should dissipate over the next few days to a week.
 The dog may feel tenderness around the area of the injection so refrain from touching him on this location until the pain has subsided.
+If he will allow it, you can apply a warm compress to the injection site to help relieve the pain.
 Perhaps talk with the veterinarian about using a different area for the injection next time to see if this side effect can be avoided or lessened.

 Breathing difficulty after vaccination

 Some dogs may react dangerously to a vaccination and the side effect can be life-threatening.
 If you notice any swelling around the dog's face upon leaving the veterinarian's office, be sure to seek immediate attention.
 She may be having an allergic reaction and will more than likely be given epinephrine that will reverse the reaction that has occurred from the vaccination.